xray-imaging/DMagic/docs/source/usage.rst

-                     Create a DM experiment manually for commissioning runs delete       Delete a DM experiment from Sojourner email        Send data-access email with Globus link to all users on the DM experiment
+                     Create a DM experiment manually for commissioning runs delete       Delete a DM experiment from Sojourner email        Send data-access email with Globus link to all users on the DM experiment daq-start    Start automated real-time file transfer (DAQ) to Sojourner daq-stop     Stop all running file transfers for the current experiment